The MRP Collection Manager User’s Guide

 Use the Select a Subset sub-menu on the Subset menu to switch to any of the subsets you have defined.
 When you click on Select a Subset a sub-menu will appear showing the names of all the available subsets.
 Click on the desired subset.

 To turn off subsetting, choose Show Full Collection (no subsetting) from the Subset menu.
 This will return the collection window to a display of all the records in your collection.
+Turning off subsetting will also terminate any search subset, if one was in effect.
 No subset definitions will be lost when you turn off subsetting; you can switch back to using a subset at any time by again selecting a subset from the menu.

 Choose Display Subset Definition from the Subset menu to bring up a window showing the subset criteria currently in effect.
 If no subset is currently active, this will be reported.